 Orthodontic patients are at higher risks during their time in braces.
 Your braces make you more prone to plaque and tartar accumulation, which causes tooth decay.
 When you allow the significant buildup of plaque and the decay process to initiate, it means the orthodontist will have to do a lot more work to stick to your treatment plan, or maybe even prolong it.
 If you want to be in braces for the shortest possible time your treatment plan allows, follow all the hygiene instructions your orthodontist gives you.

 At Orthodontic Associates, our team of experts is prepared to diagnose and treat any dental problems that arise during your treatment.
-Call one of our eight convenient locations in the Baltimore area to see how you can begin your path to a perfect smile.
+Call one of our nine convenient locations in the Baltimore area to see how you can begin your path to a perfect smile.